qcuaeh/molalignlib/README.md

 ========

-Run `./build` without arguments to build the program in double precision with all optimizations enabled.
+Run `./build` without arguments to build the program in double precision with optimizations enabled.
 The program will be created in the *bin* directory.
 Moreover the script accepts the following options:

 #### Build type: